Research is the KEY

 |

 MJ's Army - Foundation Fighting ALSMJ's Army raises money specifically to help fight ALS.
 These funds are distributed at the direction of the board.
-Today these funds are split evenly between two worthy organizations.
-They are ALSTDI - ALS Therapy Development Institute and the ALS Association - Fighting Lou Gehrig's Disease.
+Today these funds are split evenly between the organizations we support listed on this page.
+They include the Robert Packard Center @ Johns Hopkins, ALSTDI - ALS Therapy Development Institute and the ALS Association - Fighting Lou Gehrig's Disease.
 Please read on to learn more about these benevolent organizations doing the urgent work required in the ALS Community.